The variety of polar simplices II: The schemes and for

-of degree $362$.
-The image of the set of unsaturated limit ideals $\VPSsbl_G\cap \VPSuns_G$ form a union $C_1\cup C_2$ of two disjoint rational normal curves each of degree $6$.
-A general codimension $6$ linear space containing $C_1\cup C_2$ intersects $\VPSgood_G$ in $310$ points. \end{proposition} \begin{proof} It remains to prove the linear section and Cohen-Macaulay properties and the degree computations.
+A general codimension $6$ linear space containing $C_1\cup C_2$ intersects the locus $\VPSgood_G$ in $310$ points. \end{proposition} \begin{proof} It remains to prove the linear section and Cohen-Macaulay properties and the degree computations.
 This involves the Macaulay2 computation \cite{Mac2S}, see Theorem \ref{appendix:B1} in Appendix \ref{vsp4package}.
 It proves that the linear section $X:=\PP^{38}\cap \Gr{6}{q^{\perp}_2}$, where $\PP^{38}$ is the linear span of $\VPSsbl_G$, is a $6$-dimensional arithmetically Cohen-Macaulay variety of degree $362$.

 Now, we argue that the degree of $X$ coincides with the degree of $\VPSsbl_G$, so that $\VPSsbl_G$ is the only component of maximal dimension in $X$.
 But, since $X$ is arithmetically Cohen-Macaulay, every component is maximal, so $X$ and $\VPSsbl_G$ coincide if their degree does.

 The degree argument uses excess intersection.
 Let $L$ be a general linear space of codimension $6$ that contain the two curves $C_1\cup C_2$.
 The excess intersection of the two curves in the intersection $L\cap \VPSsbl_G$ is computed by the formula \cite[Prop 9.1.1.(2)]{Fulton}: